Call Today! Free Immediate Response (818) 781-1570

 • physical evidence such as DNA analysis, etc.

-The reality of the system, however, is that this evidence is rarely if ever ready to be turned over all at once at the arraignment date.
+The reality of the system, however, is that this evidence is rarely, if ever, ready to be turned over all at once at the arraignment date.

 Case Settlement

-The other critical function of setting dates is to give the parties an opportunity to discuss settlement of the case.
+The other critical function of setting dates is to give the parties an opportunity to discuss the settlement of the case.

 Case Settlement in a California Criminal Case